ednarb29/reverse-osmosis-filtration-pump-diy/README.md

 ## Schema

-Here is the overview of how the valves are employed in the filtration process.
+Here is the overview of how the valves are used in the filtration process.
 (The valve numbering is from the original repository and changed in my code - see pictures above.)

 ![Schema of the DIY reverse osmosis system with automatization features](images/schema.png)